twitter-archive/flockdb/doc/blog.md

 ![it's in the cloud](flockdb-layout.png)

-We use [gizzard](http://github.com/twitter/gizzard) to handle the partitioning layer, so a forwarding table maps ranges of source IDs to physical databases, and replication is handled by building a tree of such tables under the same forwarding address.
+We use [the gizzard library](http://github.com/twitter/gizzard) to handle the partitioning layer, so a forwarding table maps ranges of source IDs to physical databases, and replication is handled by building a tree of such tables under the same forwarding address.
 Write operations are acknowledged after being journalled locally, so that minor database problems are decoupled from website response times.

+Each edge is actually stored twice: once in the "forward" direction (indexed and partitioned by the source ID) and once in the "backward" direction (using the destination ID).
+That way a query like "Who follows me?" is just as efficient as "Who do I follow?", and the answer to each query lives entirely on a single partition.

 ## Lessons learned